seamless-protocol/gov-proposals/proposals/sip_43/description.md

 # [SIP-43] Activate stkSEAM Tokenomics

 ## Summary
-This proposal activates the automatic reward distribution mechanism for stkSEAM holders, enabling protocol rewards from Seamless Morpho vaults to be distributed to stakers without manual intervention.
+This proposal activates the automatic reward distribution mechanism for stkSEAM holders, enabling protocol rewards from Seamless Morpho Vaults to be distributed to stakers without manual intervention.

 ## Context and Motivation
 The Staking Safety Module is a fundamental component of Seamless tokenomics that empowers SEAM holders through staking rewards while enhancing protocol security.
 This proposal implements the reward distribution infrastructure necessary to make this system operational.

 ### Reward Distribution Mechanism
-The implementation configures reward distribution to source rewards from Seamless Morpho vaults (USDC, cbBTC, and WETH) by setting appropriate reward recipients for each vault to their respective reward splitter contracts.
-While the initial implementation focuses on Morpho vaults, the architecture allows the DAO to add additional reward sources to the RewardKeeper contract as the protocol expands.
+The implementation configures reward distribution to source rewards from Seamless Morpho Vaults (USDC, cbBTC, and WETH) by setting appropriate reward recipients for each vault to their respective reward splitter contracts.
+While the initial implementation focuses on Morpho Vaults, the architecture allows the DAO to add additional reward sources to the RewardKeeper contract as the protocol expands.

 ### Staking Safety Module
 The Staking Safety Module offers SEAM holders several benefits: